AribKhan218/Random-Data-Generator/README.md

 # Random-Data-Generator
-It is a random data generator which is then stored in a database using MongoDB.
+It is a random data generator that generates dummy data and then stores it in a database using MongoDB.

+Install the necessary utilities, such as Express, Mongoose, and others.